GreatLordOz/City-Management-Bill/README.md

 The plot manager will have the power to derelict property within city walls in Aquila.
 The plot manager must first give a warning message for dereliction in discord, pinging the affected resident/citizen if applicable.
 A sign must be placed on the plot stating the reason for dereliction and a proposed date at least two weeks in the future before removal takes place.
 Upon removal of a derelect property, the derelect player's house and all blocks and chested valuables inside of it should be stored in a seperate location as determined by the Executive Council.
 The Executive Council shall decide if that player's goods can be given back to the player upon return in the future or claimed by the government after a reasonable amount of time.

+### Purchase Of Plots

+##### Unclaimed Plots

+Citizens in Aquila may purchase a new plot in the city if their first plot is completed and is aethetically well built.
+The Plot Manager has the power to negotiate a price for purchase with the interested citizen but must first request final approval to sell the plot from the Executive Council.
+Citizens may purchase a secondary plot totaling no more than 200 blocks within and including its boundaries measured from the y-level of the nearest road.
+Citizens may also purchase a "Scenary" plot, which should total no more than 64 blocks within and including its boundaries.
+This scenary plot should not be used as an extention to any existing plot.
+It should be used for greenery or a small structure to liven the area up.

+##### Purchase Of A Resident/Citizen Plot

+Citizens who work out an agreement with another citizen/resident to purchase a section or entirety of the plot may do so if the Citizen purchasing does not own a secondary plot already.